A True Transcontinental Rail Option Will Strengthen America’s Freight Market

 That creates value for customers, consumers and the U.S. economy.

-A true transcontinental rail option can help businesses reach more markets with greater efficiency.
-It can support more resilient domestic supply chains.
-It can help move more freight on privately funded rail infrastructure where rail is the better long-distance option.
-It can also reduce pressure on congested highways by making rail service easier and more competitive for customers to use.
+A true transcontinental rail option will help businesses reach more markets with greater efficiency.
+It will support more resilient domestic supply chains.
+It will help move more freight on privately funded rail infrastructure where rail is the better long-distance option.
+It will also reduce pressure on congested highways by making rail service easier and more competitive for customers to use.

 This is the public-interest case for a modern freight rail network.